SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

-This concept can be used in our crate.
+This concept is very useful for our crate.
 Let's see how.

 Our crate will also offer assertions related to ordered comparisons (greater than, less than, greater than equal to, less than equal to) for various types.
 Let's
 provide such a trait.